-In recent years, the issue of differential saving rates has been rediscovered by the economics profession.
+At a more general level, the issue of differential saving rates has been rediscovered by the economics profession in recent years.
 Dynan et al. (2004) found a strong positive relationship between personal saving rates and lifetime income.
 Their results have recently been confirmed by Alvarez-Cuadrado and Vilalta (2012).
 Different theoretical explanations have been given for the positive link between relative lifetime income and saving rates, including uncertainty with respect to income and health expenses, different degrees of patience across income groups (Mankiw, 2000), bequest motives and asset-based means testing (Dynan et al., 2004), wealth in the utility function or capitalist spirit (Zou, 1995), or positional externalities in consumption (Frank, 2007).

 Even if it is acknowledged, as an empirical matter, that households with higher lifetime incomes save a larger fraction of their income, it remains unclear whether a rise in inequality will raise or lower aggregate personal, let alone national saving.
 Leigh and Possi (2009, p.58), for example, argue that "(i)f the rich save more than the poor, then a mean-preserving transfer from poor to rich would raise aggregate saving rates."
-Even though this view continues to be the conventional wisdom among many Keynesian economists (e.g. Palley, 2010; Bofinger, 2012; Lavoie and Stockhammer, 2012) the opposite may be true when those households whose relative incomes decline as a result of higher inequality reduce their saving by so much as to overcompensate the increased saving of the richer households.
+This view continues to be the conventional wisdom among many Keynesian economists (e.g. Palley, 2010; Lavoie and Stockhammer, 2012).
+Yet, the opposite may be true in the presence of strong demonstration effects when households with declining relative incomes reduce their saving by so much as to overcompensate the increased saving of the richer households.

 Frank et al. (2010) argue that precisely this possibility has been the empirically relevant case in the United States in recent decades.
 Their "expenditure cascades" model is based on demonstration effects and on the behavioural notion that "people generally look to others above them on the income scale rather than to those below" (Frank et al., 2010, p.
 7).
 Therefore, the negative effect of rising inequality on saving will be the more pronounced, the further a shift in inequality occurs towards the top of the income distribution, as this may trigger expenditure cascades going all the way down the income ladder.

 In other countries, however, rising personal income inequality seems to have acted as a drag on consumer spending.
 In Germany, for example, rising inequality seems to have interacted with labour market and welfare institutions to increase the demand for precautionary saving (Carlin and Soskice, 2009), while in China an underdeveloped financial system has restricted the supply of household credit (Kumhof et al., 2012).